Seatis/my-teaching-materials/project/hardware/todo-app/README.md

 3   - Do homework
 4   - Do something
 ```

+### Write to file
+- While the application is running and `-wr "file.txt"` is entered
+- Then it should write the todos from the memory into `file.txt`

+### Read from file
+- While the application is running and `-rd "file.txt"` is entered
+- Then it should read the todos into the memory from `file.txt`

 ### Empty the list
 - While the application is running and `-e` is entered